What is a box? Five~sided container, with or without a top. Perfect to use in decorating. Let me show you 3 ways to style a box for Christmas decor.

 When we light the fireplace, I may have to move this box vignette away from the fireplace.

 Thanks so much for stopping by to see my ways to style a box for Christmas.
-I actually have a few more boxes that I have to decorate for Christmas.
+I actually have a few more boxes to decorate for Christmas.

 Please PIN this post for your own inspiration.